Visit Bellevue Azalea Dentistry to reverse tooth decay. Book your appointment now.

 Quick detection is critical for stopping tooth decay from spreading.
 If you have any discomfort on certain teeth, sense a scratchy tooth surface, or see yellowing on the surface of your enamel, Bellevue Azalea Dentistry.

-About the Author
+About the Dentist

 Dr. Uparika Sharma is the founder dentist of Bellevue Azalea Dentistry.
 In addition to general dental procedures, she evaluates TMJ, cervical spine, airway problems, chronic headache, and CRPS.

-Dr. Uparika Sharma is a trusted dentist.
+Dr. Uparika Sharma is a top rated Bellevue Dentist.
 She has been practicing for over 5 years at Bellevue Azalea Dentistry clinic.
 She holds a Doctor of Dental Surgery (D.D.S.) degree from the University of Washington.
 Dr. Uparika Sharma is a member of the American Dental Association.